microsoft/onnxruntime/docs/performance/quantization.md

 For the last 2 cases, you don't need to quantize the model with quantization tool.
 OnnxRuntime CPU EP can run them directly as quantized model.
 TensorRT and NNAPI EP are adding support.

-Picure below shows the equivalent representation with QDQ format and Operator oriented format for quantized Conv.
+Picture below shows the equivalent representation with QDQ format and Operator oriented format for quantized Conv.
 This [E2E](https://github.com/microsoft/onnxruntime-inference-examples/tree/main/quantization/image_classification/cpu/run.py) example demonstrates QDQ and Operator Oriented format.

 ![Changes to nodes from basic and extended optimizations](../../images/QDQ_Format.png)